zxisatree/chatvault/README.md

 * `GRAFANA_PASSWORD={grafana_password}`

 Docker uses environment variables from a `.env` file by default.
 However, Spring Boot's `application.properties` throws an error if `.env` is used as the config file, so `env.properties` is used instead.
 The JAR file created does not include this `env.properties` file, so the Dockerfile includes a copy instruction to copy this file to the production folder.

+On Github Actions, `env.properties` does not exist.
+Thus, Github Secrets are used instead.
+See [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for how to create secrets for a repository.

 ## Project structure
 `/src/main/kotlin/com.example.blog/`: